polarity-lang/polarity/README.md

 ## Quickstart

 Before installing anything on your machine you can try out polarity in the browser on [polarity-lang.github.io](https://polarity-lang.github.io/).
 The website also contains [complete installation instructions](https://polarity-lang.github.io/install/), [language documentation](https://polarity-lang.github.io/docs/#language-reference) and a [guide](https://polarity-lang.github.io/install/#editor-support) on how to configure editor support using our language server.
-If you want to install polarity locally on your system then you can use the nix setup documented [here](./contrib/nix/README.md), or follow the these steps:
+If you want to install polarity locally on your system then you can use the nix setup documented [here](./contrib/nix/README.md), or follow these steps:

 - Install a Rust toolchain using [rustup.rs](https://rustup.rs/).
 - Clone the repository on your machine: